-This Steering Committee, which is chaired by the President, includes representatives from Faculty, Human Resources, Student Support Services, EDI, RDI and the Student's Union.
+This Steering Committee, which is chaired by the President, includes representatives from Faculty, Human Resources, Student Support Services, EDI, RDI and the Students' Union.
 It has a number of subcommittees including an Athena Swan Self-Assessment Team, University of Sanctuary and Promoting Consent and Ending Sexual Violence and Harassment subcommittees.
 An EDI Sub Committee of Governing Body was established in 2022 to assist and advise the Governing Body in fulfilling its oversight responsibility in ensuring an appropriate governance structure to provide consistent leadership and accountability for EDI across TUS.

-Management responsibility for EDI is directed by the VP for People, Culture and EDI and the EDI function has three members working across multiple campuses including an EDI Manager, Senior EDI Officer and EDI Administrator.
-The function oversees TUS Equality-related action plans including the TUS Gender Equality Action Plan (GEAP) and TUS Promoting Consent and Ending Sexual Violence Action Plan and is currently finalising its Equality, Diversity and Inclusion Strategy.
+The TUS EDI function oversees TUS Equality-related action plans including the TUS Gender Equality Action Plan (GEAP) and TUS Promoting Consent and Ending Sexual Violence Action Plan and is currently finalising its Equality, Diversity and Inclusion Strategy.